bnb-chain/ledger-app-binance/docs/UISPEC.md

 Screen (template)
 ```
-LINE1: [left icon]    SECP256K1 - 0n/0k         [right icon]
+LINE1: [left icon]    TRANSACTION - 0n/0k         [right icon]
 LINE2:             title (json element key)
 LINE3:            value (json element value)
 ```

-Line1 contains the page info - the signature type (here SECP256K1) followed by the page index (n) and the total number of pages (k).
+Line1 contains the page info - followed by the page index (n) and the total number of pages (k).

 Line2 contains the title - key element from the json transaction for a particular page.